curtis-gaye7/guidancearrow-website/README.md

 ## Overview

-FocusVector is a comprehensive productivity application that leverages artificial intelligence to transform abstract goals into structured, actionable pathways.
-By combining intelligent goal breakdown, habit formation principles, time tracking, and detailed analytics, FocusVector creates a complete ecosystem for personal and professional achievement.
+GuidanceArrow is a comprehensive productivity application that leverages artificial intelligence to transform abstract goals into structured, actionable pathways.
+By combining intelligent goal breakdown, habit formation principles, time tracking, and detailed analytics, GuidanceArrow creates a complete ecosystem for personal and professional achievement.

-Whether you're pursuing career advancement, launching a project, developing a skill, or implementing personal improvements, FocusVector provides the structure, insights, and tools to make consistent progress toward your vision.
+Whether you're pursuing career advancement, launching a project, developing a skill, or implementing personal improvements, GuidanceArrow provides the structure, insights, and tools to make consistent progress toward your vision.

 ## ✨ Key Features